suhanichawla92/PF-Lab-03-26K-2045/C-Basics.md

 |putchar() | it is a C function used to print character  |
 |fgets() | it is a C function used to read a line of text from a file |
 | puts()| it is a C function used to print a string to the screen.  |

+## Floating point

+Floating points are used to control the digits after decimal.
+We normally use float, double etc but if we want specific digits after decimal we use %.x.
+If we want 9 digits after decimal, we will use %.9